kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 In this case, the return statement should also be omitted.
 `name` can be any valid identifier.
 `paramN_type` can be any supported data type and `paramN_name` can be any valid identifier.
 Functions can declare any number of parameters.
-There is no concept of pointers or out parameters in ShadingLanguageX.
-Arguments are purely used to pass variables into the function.
+Including the `out` keyword before a parameter turns it into an out parameter.
+See below for more information.
-Functions can also access and update variables from enclosing scopes.
+In addition to return values and out parameters, functions can also access and update variables from enclosing scopes.

 ## Calling Functions